 Running bamboo in the cold

-• Phyllostachys aureosulcata: The “yellow groove bamboo” is easily recognizable for the yellow stripe that’s visible on the dark green culms.
-A subspecies, Spectabilis, known as “crookstem bamboo”, has shoots that sometimes grow in a zig-zag manner.
-This visually interesting and attractive variety can grow up to nearly 50 feet in height, even in freezing temperatures.
-But in zones where it regularly gets below -10 or 15º F, it probably won’t grow more than 10 feet tall.
+- Phyllostachys aureosulcata: The “yellow groove bamboo” is easily recognizable for the yellow stripe that’s visible on the olive green culms.
+A subspecies, Spectabilis, also called “crookstem bamboo”, has yellow poles that sometimes grow in a zig-zag manner, with distinguishing green stripes.
+This visually interesting and attractive variety can grow nearly 50 feet in height, even in freezing temperatures.
+But in zones where it regularly gets below minus 10 or 15º F, it probably won’t grow more than 10 feet tall.

 REMEMBER: If you’re planting running bamboo, like any Phyllostachys variety, always use a root barrier.
 Check out this Deep Root Barrier available from Amazon.
 Also check out our list of bamboo garden supplies and this detailed article on bamboo containment practices.